r1cksec/corptrace/README.md

 ## Install
 The setup script will only read the absolute path of the script location and insert this path into the `modules.json` file.
+Furthermore the script will prompt you for the full path to your selenium driver (used for get-mails and north-scraper).

 ```
 bash setup.sh